4th-earth/site-fourth-earth/content/sprinkles.md

 ## Re-roll

-- Players MAY spend Proficiency Points and non-health Life Battery points to re-roll an action.
+- Players MAY spend Proficiency Points and non-health Life Battery Points to re-roll an action.
-    - When using non-health Life Battery points, the points SHOULD use the target action battery.
+    - When using non-health Life Battery Points, the Points SHOULD use the Target Action Battery.
 (Any inter-battery recharging mechanics SHOULD apply.)
-- Players MAY spend 1 point to re-roll the whole Dice Pool or 2 points to re-roll a single die in the pool.
+- Players MAY spend 1 Point to re-roll the whole Dice Pool or 2 Points to re-roll a single die in the pool (including modifier dice, such as a Criticality Die).
-- As long as the Character has points remaining, the Player MAY continue spending points to re-roll.
+- As long as the Character has Points remaining, the Player MAY continue spending Points to re-roll.

 ## Advanced Technology and Magic

-The following mechanics MAY be applied to both advanced technology tools and magic.
+The following mechanics MAY be applied to both advanced technology Tools and magic.

-- The use of advanced technology tools and magic MUST use two rolls and dice pools.
+- The use of advanced technology Tools and magic MUST use two rolls and Dice Pools.
 	- The first Difficulty Rating MUST represent the difficulty of using the advanced technology or casting a spell.
 	- The second Difficulty Rating SHOULD use the Antagonist Difficulty Rating mechanic.
 - If the Difficulty Rating of using the tools or casting the spell exceeds 7, the Difficulty Rating SHOULD be set at 7.
 - Difficulty Rating to use MUST start at 0 and SHOULD be adjusted using the tables below.
 	- Initial Difficulty Rating SHOULD be greater than 0 and MUST NOT be less than 0.
-	- The tables SHOULD be used in whole, however, all tables MAY NOT be used.
+	- We RECOMMEND using all the tables, however, Players MAY pick and choose, or, build their own.
 		- The tables used SHOULD remain consistent for an entire session.
+- Players SHOULD specify whether Items, Tools, and similar are considered advanaced technology and magic.

 ### Rarity of Tool or Spell